Big Little Book series: Mighty Midgets

-From 1939 the British Woolworths Group sold "Mighty Midgets", 32-page books that measured 3+3/4 by 2+1/2 in and were sold at the artificially low price of threepence; the price subsidised by a full page advertisement on the back.
+From 1939 the British Woolworth's sold "Mighty Midgets", 32-page books that measured 3+3/4 by 2+1/2 in and were sold at the artificially low price of threepence; the price subsidised by a full page advertisement on the back.

 In popular culture

 Sam Mendes' film Road to Perdition (2002) showed a boy reading The Lone Ranger Big Little Book, but this was an anachronism since the movie is set during 1931, a year prior to the first Big Little Books and two years before The Lone Ranger premiered January 31, 1933 on radio.